leogx9r/DiscordCrypt/README.md

 # Best Practices

-The following tips should be adhered to for maximium privacy between users.
+The following tips should be adhered to for maximum privacy between users.

 * Change your master database password frequently.
 * Do **NOT** share passwords across unencrypted communications.
 Always establish a secure connection before sending